0x1eef/xchan.rb/README.md

 #### `#recv_nonblock`

 The non-blocking counterpart to `#recv` is `#recv_nonblock`.
-The `#recv_nonblock` method raises `Chan::WaitReadable` when a read from the underlying IO would block, and it raises `Chan::WaitLockable` when a read would block because of a lock held by another process.
+The `#recv_nonblock` method raises `Chan::WaitLockable` when a read blocks because of a lock held by another process, and the method raises `Chan::WaitReadable` when a read on the underlying socket blocks.
 The example performs a read that will raise `Chan::WaitReadable`:

 ```ruby
 require "xchan"